-But I didn’t stop there, you guys.
-I love a good kick in my food and I love garlic too much to not include it in everything I can, so I added garlic and chilis to this easy yet scrumptious spaghetti recipe as well.
+But I didn't stop there, you guys.
+I love a good kick in my food and I love garlic too much to not include it in everything I can, so I added garlic and chilies to this easy yet scrumptious spaghetti recipe as well.

-Okay, I know it may sound like this spaghetti involves a lot of ingredients, but really, if I can’t count chilis and garlic as free ingredients in my Thai kitchen, I might as well renounce my Thai citizenship!
+Okay, I know it may sound like this spaghetti involves a lot of ingredients, but really, if I can't count chilies and garlic as free ingredients in my Thai kitchen, I might as well renounce my Thai citizenship!

-Here’s where you need to be careful.
-You want to start the chilis and garlic in olive oil on low heat.
-This way, you won’t burn them and you can let them infuse the oil, which will give your pasta an amazing flavor.
-Once you’ve fried your mushrooms and mixed miso with tahini, add the spaghetti and miso-tahini mixture to the skillet and toss to combine.
+Here's where you need to be careful.
+You want to start the chilies and garlic in olive oil on low heat.
+This way, you won't burn them and you can let them infuse the oil, which will give your pasta an amazing flavor.
+Once you've fried your mushrooms and mixed miso with tahini, add the spaghetti and miso-tahini mixture to the skillet and toss to combine.
 Then, plate and sprinkle with chopped cilantro leaves on top.